bitwarden/help/_articles/getting-started/import-from-1password.md

 tags: [import, 1password]
 ---

 Importing your data from 1Password into bitwarden is easy.
+1Password has two versions of their application:
+1Password 4 and 1Password 6.
+Depending on which version you are using, follow the proper steps below.

-**Export Your 1Password Logins**
+**Export Your 1Password 4 Logins**

-1. Open 1Password on your computer and enter your 1Password master password to unlock your vault.
+1. Open the 1Password 4 desktop application on your computer and enter your 1Password master password to unlock your vault.
 2. Select the vault that you wish to export.
 It is not possible to export from "All Vaults", so you'll need to switch to a specific vault.
-3. Click on the "Logins" category and highlight all listed login items (for macOS press `Command + A`, for Windows press `Ctrl + A`).
+3. Navigate to "File" > "Export" and an Export window will pop up.
+4. In the Export window that pops up, select format "1Password Interchange Format (.1pif)" and "All Items".
-4. Navigate to "File" > "Export" > "Selected Items".
-You will be prompted for your 1Password master password.
-To proceed, enter your 1Password master password.
+5. Click "OK".
+You may be prompted to enter your master password again.
-5. The export window will give you an option for the file format to use.
-Ensure the selected file format is the default file format, "1Password Interchange Format (.1pif)".
 6. Select a folder to save your export file to (recommended to use your desktop folder).
-Click save to export your password data file.
+Click save to export your .1pif data file.

+**Export Your 1Password 6 Logins**

+1. Open the 1Password 6 desktop application on your computer and enter your 1Password master password to unlock your vault.
+2.

 **Import Your 1Password Logins Into bitwarden**

 1. Go to the [bitwarden web vault][bitwarden-vault] and log in.
 2. Navigate to "Tools" > "Import".
-3. Select "1Password (1pif)" as the source and select your data file from the desktop that you created in step 6 above (should be called `data.1pif`).
+3. Select "1Password 4 (1pif)" or "1Password 6 (csv)" as the source (depending on which path you followed above) and select your data file from the desktop that you created in step 6 above.
 4. Click the "Import" button.

 Congratulations!
 You have just transferred your data from 1Password into bitwarden.